 (4) If the department does not require an alleged violator to appear before the board for a public hearing, the alleged violator may request the board to conduct the hearing.
 The request must be in writing and must be filed with the department no later than 30 days after service of a notice and order under subsection (2).
 If a request is filed, a hearing must be held within a reasonable time.
 If a hearing is not requested within 30 days after service upon the alleged violator, the opportunity for a contested case appeal to the board under Title 2, chapter 4, part 6, is waived.

-(5) If a contested case hearing is held under this section, it must be public and must be held in the county in which the violation is alleged to have occurred or in Lewis and Clark County.
+(5) If a contested case hearing is held under this section, it must be public and must be held in the county in which the violation is alleged to have occurred.

 (6) (a) After a hearing, the board shall make findings and conclusions that explain its decision.